Trailer Impact: ‘Bohemian Rhapsody’ Posts Highest Recall; ‘Fantastic Beasts: The Crimes of Grindelwald’ Sparks Most Interest in a Cinema View - BoxOffice Pro

 - 55.6% of respondents who saw the trailer this week said they intend to see it in theaters.

-- The film has spent all of its four tracking weeks in the top three, returning this week to its #2 peak after dropping to #3 last week.
+- The film has spent all of its five tracking weeks in the top three on the “cinema interest” metric, maintaining its #2 peak this week.

-- 87% total “positive interest” score, #1 among wide releases and a new peak — up from 77% last week and beating its prior 86% peak.
+- 84% total “positive interest” score, #2 among wide releases.
+That’s down from an 88% peak score and #1 rank last week.

 - John C. Reilly stars in this animated sequel about an ’80s arcade game villain who now has to win at games in the 21st century internet.